 The darkness has its positives

-In December, the sun doesn’t show its face at all in Tromsø, staying below the horizon all month long. despite this, on clear days there is quite a lot of light at around noon.
+In December, the sun doesn’t show its face at all in Tromsø, staying below the horizon all month long.
+Despite this, on clear days there is quite a lot of light at around noon.
 And a little later in the day, what remains of the light reflected off the snowy peaks around the city creates a fantastic and magical blue light.
 But it is mostly dark.
 Very dark.
 And THAT’s what Tromsø folk find so appealing.

-Christmas starts in late November
+The Christmas feel starts in late November

 The Christmas fairs held on the weekends of November are fun places to find Christmas gifts, especially traditional handicrafts.
 On the last weekend in November, the Christmas tree lights are turned on in the main square, accompanied by festivities of all kinds.
 Everyone who believes in Santa Claus should take a trip to the hamlet of Berg, south of the city, on the first weekend in December, for a generous helping of good old-fashioned Christmas atmosphere.
-The second weekend in December is when the people from the inland valleys come to town; count on a solid dose of choir-singing, traditional sweet lefse, coffee brewed outdoors over an open fire, and distinctive dialects.

 Christmas coffee and beer is aplenty

-In Tromsø what really counts is visiting the city’s vibrant cafés and restaurants.
-Warm, noisy, softly lit and packed full of people, they offer the weary Christmas shopper a delightful coffee break in the midst of good company.
 Dark, too, is the taste of the city’s own specially brewed Christmas beer.
 In the pre-Christmas period, the local bars and restaurants are filled with ex-Tromsø folk returning for their Christmas holidays, so Tromsø nights are particularly electric in the run up to Christmas.

 Seafood is a big deal on the Christmas menu in Tromsø

 In the old days, Advent was a time of fasting, when no meat was eaten.
 In Tromsø, however, eating fish and seafood has never been a sacrifice.
 Fish specialities from Tromsø combined with fresh ingredients from the icy ocean are combined with the finesse of international cuisine.
-The shoals of Lofoten cod swim past Tromsø on their way south, and close to Christmas you can be fortunate enough to be served delicacies like skrei (spawning cod), cod liver and roe.
+A traditional dish is lutefisk – dried cod soaked in water with a hint of lye – then poached and served with bacon, brown cheese, syrup, mashed peas… well, the condiments are a matter of heated debate.
+Thinking about it, the whole dish is debateable…

 Look around for local Christmas shopping opportunities